Life Changing Tools

 Visualization is where you see what to accomplish as if it has already happened.
 It's been done for years by many people, including athletes.
 See The No. 1 Habit Billionaires Run Daily (youtube) for a good overview.

-Feelings are also key tools for change.
-In fact, some say it's the key to programming your subconscious mind.
-Neville Goddard wrote a book on it, called "Feeling Is The Secret".
-Dr. Wayne Dyer talks about Neville's work in his book Wishes Fulfilled: Mastering the art of Manifesting (amazon).
-Think about the first time you ever drove a car, or the first time you were ice-skating, or maybe in a high building.
-The feeling of fear helped you to learn very quickly what to do or not to do.
+Feelings really are a key tool for change.
+In fact, some say it's the key to programming and reprogramming your subconscious mind.
+Think about the first time you ever drove a car, or maybe you were on top of a high building.
+Your conscious mind had messages like "If I'm not careful, I'm going to die!"
+The feeling of fear was transferred into your subconscious mind and it helped you to learn very quickly what to do or not to do.
+In the case of driving a car, shortly after a few lessons, driving became more and more automatic, as your subconscious mind took over.
 Have you ever heard of someone lifting a car off a trapped child (psychologytoday.com)?
 Again, emotions (feelings) can have an amazing impact on us.
-Fear is typically considered the strongest negative emotion while happiness, gratefulness, joy, hope, interest, serenity, are just some of the positive feelings.
+Fear is typically considered one of the strongest negative emotions while happiness, gratitude, joy, hope, peace, serenity, are just some of the positive feelings.
 See also the List of Top 20 Positive Feelings and Emotions (positivewordsresearch.com) for more.

 See also (random order):